 Yun-Ting Tsai, On-Hand Electronic Co, Ltd.

-This study focuses on the effects of subjective well-being (SWB), and aims to examine the mediating processes in the relationships of SWB and job performance.
-According to the broaden-and-build theory (Fredrickson, 2001, 2003), this study proposes job satisfaction and self-efficacy as the affect-driven and cognition-driven mediators to explain why SWB impacts helping behavior and task performance.
-There are 155 employees and 61 supervisors, totaling 155 dyads, responding the survey.
-Results showed that SWB was a multi-dimensional construct, dividing into happiness, life satisfaction, life meaning, and loving myself.
-Results showed that happiness and life satisfaction were positively related to job satisfaction and then indirectly increased helping behavior.
-Results also revealed that self-efficacy mediated the relationships of happiness, life meaning and task performance.
+This study focuses on the effects of subjective well-being (SWB), examining the mediating processes in the relationships of SWB and job performance.
+Referencing to the broaden-and-build theory (Fredrickson, 2001, 2003), this study proposes job satisfaction and self-efficacy as the affect-driven and cognition-driven mediators to explain why SWB impacts helping behavior and task performance.
+There are 155 employees and 61 supervisors, totaling 155 dyads, responding to the survey.
+Results indicate that SWB is a multi-dimensional construct, with dimensions such as happiness, life satisfaction, life meaning, and loving oneself.
+Results also showed that happiness and life satisfaction were positively correlated to job satisfaction and then indirectly enhance helping behaviors.
+Results further reveal that self-efficacy mediates the relationships among happiness, life meaning and task performance.

 subjective well-beingjob satisfactionself-efficacyhelping behaviortask performance